 A good way to engage with and contribute to Mexican communities is to do some volunteer work.
 Many organizations can use your services for periods from a few hours to a year or more.
-Work ranges from protecting sea turtles to helping disadvantaged children.
+Work ranges from protecting sea turtles to WWOOFing.
 Some organizations are looking for people with relevant experience and/or Spanish-language skills, while others can use almost any willing hand.

 Many language schools offer part-time local volunteering opportunities to complement the classes you take.